akinsho/dotfiles/README.md

    * `Plug 'paulhybryant/vim-textobj-path'`
    * `Plug 'kana/vim-smartword'`
    * `Plug 'low-ghost/nerdtree-fugitive'  "Fugitive capability in nerd tree`
+   * `Plug 'kopischke/vim-fetch' "Allows GF to open vim at a specific line`
+   * `Plug 'editorconfig/editorconfig-vim'`

    Autocompletion for css which auto expands, very cool idea although at present it clashes with other insert mode